-The final section should be the conclusion section.
+The final chapter should be the conclusion chapter.
 This needs to address the above discussed problems again in more conclusively and precisely.
 This should illustrate the results which was found in the main parts of the report.
 The results can be presented in a different order than in the text of the main parts, provided that it facilitate the discussion of the results.
-It should allow the reader to familiarise with the topic and distinguish the content of the work and the main results.
+The final chapter should allow the reader to familiarise with the topic and distinguish the content of the work and the main results.
 It also should provide a brief outline of the possibilities for further research.